-I’ve finally got around to reading Fun Science by Charlie McDonnell, and after reading it I have some thoughts about both the book itself and its potential value for science communication.
+I’ve recently finished Fun Science by Charlie McDonnell, and after reading it I’m surprisingly impressed both by the book itself and its potential value for science communication.

 Firstly, some context.
 Charlie McDonnell is a filmmaker/musician/ vlogger/presenter… and now author.
 Last month he released Fun Science (the book), inspired by his 2011 YouTube series of the same name.
 Fun Science (the show) has also returned,and covers topics included in the book.
 (A playlist of all of the YouTube episodes is below).

 The first part of Fun Science (the book) I’ll cover is its design and layout.
 While I don’t normally think much about the design of physical books, this one is unusual in a way which may polarise opinions.
 Fun Science is noticeably designed and written for people who read and get their information online.
 It follows the style advice usually given to people writing online, such as using shorter paragraphs, adding a variety of text styles, leaving white space, and breaking the text up with formatting and images.